-This holiday season, you may want to skip the latest electronic gadget and give your children or grandchildren the gift of higher learning—and give yourself a merry tax break in the process.
+You may want to skip the latest electronic gadget and give your children or grandchildren the gift of learning—through a 529 education savings plan.

-Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to save, or even pay in advance, for college expenses.
+Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to save, or even pay in advance, for education expenses.

 It should come as no surprise that a college education is expensive, with costs steadily rising.
-The College Board—a nonprofit educational association—reports that for 2015-2016, the average cost for tuition, fees, room and board, books and supplies for a four-year private college is $42,224 per year ($21,447 for a public in-state institution).
-Consider this, if your son, niece or godchild has five years to go before college they may need a whopping $232,271 to cover four years at a private four-year institution.1
+The College Board—a nonprofit educational association—reports that for 2017-2018, the average tuition, fees, room and board, books and supplies for a four-year private college is $46,950 per year ($20,770 for a public in-state institution).1

-By establishing a 529 plan now you’re not only taking advantage of an end-of-year tax benefit, you’re giving a child a helping hand toward the skyrocketing cost of higher education.
+By establishing a 529 plan now you’re not only taking advantage of potential end-of-year tax benefits, you’re giving a child a helping hand toward the skyrocketing cost of higher education.

 Earnings in a 529 plan can be tax deferred, with withdrawals being exempt from federal and state income taxes if you use the funds for qualified expenses such as tuition, fees, room and board and supplies.
-Many states also offer state tax deductions or tax credits on top of that.
+Many states also offer additional state tax deductions or tax credits.

-529 savings can also be used for any accredited in-state, out-of-state or international educational institution.
-And while some education investment vehicles have age restrictions, a 529 plan has none, so anyone can contribute to one.
+529 savings plans can also be used for any accredited in-state, out-of-state or international educational institution.
+And while some education investment vehicles have age restrictions, a 529 plan has none, so anyone can benefit from one.

-For tax-planning purposes, your 529 plan contribution is considered a gift to the beneficiary and qualifies for the $14,000 annual gift-tax exclusion, enabling you to make significant contributions without being charged the gift tax.
-Further, you can frontload your contribution to as high as $70,000 in one year ($140,000 for married couples), then distribute the gift-tax reduction over a five year period.
+For tax-planning purposes, your 529 plan contribution is considered a gift to the beneficiary and qualifies for the annual gift-tax exclusion of $15,000 for 2018 ($30,000 for married couples), enabling you to make significant contributions without being subject to the gift tax.
+Further, you can frontload your contribution to as high as $75,000 in one year ($150,000 for married couples), and elect to take that frontloaded contribution into account for purposes of the annual gift-tax reduction over a five-year period.

-529 plans not only help reduce federal tax, they can reduce state income tax.
-Thirty-four states, including the District of Columbia, offer residents a full or partial tax deduction or credit for 529 savings plan contributions.
+529 plans not only may help reduce federal tax, they can, depending upon your state of residence, reduce state income tax.
+Many states, including the District of Columbia, offer residents a full or partial tax deduction or credit for 529 savings plan contributions.
 A few states even offer a state tax deduction whether you invest in that state's 529 or not.

 Morgan Stanley offers many 529 plans from some of the nation’s leading mutual fund companies.
 You can choose from a range of investment strategies depending on the specific plan, the age of the beneficiary, your financial objectives and risk tolerance.
 Talk with your Morgan Stanley Financial Advisor (or find one here) for more information.